mannkind/thenullpointer.net/content/yearly-summary/2013-summary.md

 +++

-A few things worth mentioning from my life in 2013...
+A few things worth mentioning from my life in 2013.

+### Going, Going, Gone!
-* **Going, Going, Gone!** - I sold two of my three **major worldly possessions** this year - my 2006 Suzuki SV650 and my first-ever house on Ashworth Ave N!
+I sold two of my three **major worldly possessions** this year - my 2006 Suzuki SV650 and my first-ever house on Ashworth Ave N!

+### Wedding
-* **Wedding** - Over the summer, I married the woman of my dreams.
+Over the summer, I married the woman of my dreams.
 My ring is engraved with the geo-coordinates of the place we met, and she has a rhyme to remember the time. 😉

     MJH to MJB, 07-27-13
   ![2013 Summary](/img/2013-summary.jpg)